Margarete von Pommern1

 Last Edited=1 Oct 2008

-Margarete von Pommern is the daughter of Bogislaw V Herzog von Pommern.1 She married Ernst I 'the Iron' Herzog von Österreich, son of Leopold III Herzog von Österreich and Viridis Visconti, in 1392.1 She died in 1407.
+Margarete von Pommern was the daughter of Bogislaw V Herzog von Pommern.1 She married Ernst I 'the Iron' Herzog von Österreich, son of Leopold III Herzog von Österreich and Viridis Visconti, in 1392.1 She died in 1407.

 Citations